Users that are familiar with PostgreSQL are aware of the existence of the following two files to configure an instance:

 # postgresql: parameters: pgaudit.log: "all, -misc" pgaudit.log_catalog: "off" pgaudit.log_parameter: "on" pgaudit.log_relation: "on" #

-used to create the
+connect to the primary.

 host all all all <default-authentication-method>